Part 6 - Part 5

 Brain structure automation leaves one free to concentrate on, and develop, this Intelligence.
 Along with our cognitive, and other, abilities and capacities.

-Most of us would agree this is a responsibly we would prefer not to have to shoulder.
+Most of us would agree this is a responsibly we would prefer not to have to shoulder ?

 But there is much we can do to alleviate the stress modern living places on our Involuntary Nervous System, by taking charge of our Voluntary Nervous System.

-The Voluntary System is the most important aspect of our overview of Nervous System functions, in relation to Personal Development.
+The Voluntary Nervous System is the most important aspect of our overview of Nervous System functions, in relation to Personal Development.

-underpins all progress one makes on his or her journey to enlightenment.
-In essence you are on the path of taking charge of your Thoughts, and hence Mind.
-Somewhere along this journey you will conclude that Thought powers your mind.
+A definite realization, and belief that this responsibility of taking charge can be achieved, and maintained, underpins progress one makes on his or her journey to enlightenment.
+You are on the path of taking charge of your Thoughts, and hence Mind.

 The Human Nervous System Rocks!